murageshnad/Netgram_backEnd/README.md

-Instagram-clone it includes rest API of Instgram features like login , signup, create post ,delete post like,comment and follow,unfollows operations.. it uses cloudinary for storing images and storing and uses mongodb as DATABASE Storage
+Instagram-clone it includes rest API of Instgram features like login , signup, create post ,delete post like,comment and follow,unfollows operations.. it uses cloudinary for storing images and storing and uses mongodb as DATABASE Storage, uses Node js and Expess for routing..

         DATABASE SCHEMA